EceE91/AwsLambdaNotificationSenderApp/README.md

 <h3>Some of the problems I have faced</h3>

 In order to make AWS Lambdas accessible through HTTP we need to use the AWS API Gateway.
 While Serverless handles all this mapping for us, the API gateway itself is frustrating to use.
 For instance, it is not possible to specify the HTTP status code of a response from within our Lambda.
 Instead, we must set up a series of templates in the API Gateway that are based around regexes of the response body.

+There is no support for Browser notifications by SNS.
+There are a few solutions like deepstreamhub and pushkin but these are still ongoing projects on Github.
+Other choices are AWS IOT Websockets and AWS AppSync (new release).
+It took me a long time find a proper solutuion and in the end I came up with Serverless.com and service workers.
+If you have a better solution for serverless web notifications, please do not hesitate to share your ideas.